SumiSastri/weather-app-js-node/readme.md

 To protect your API-keys setting up a backend server with express, using node as the environment, API-keys can be saved as a dev dependency and excluded from files that are submitted to github with a gitignore file as well as files that are submitted to a production environment if the app is deployed.

 ## Scaffolding

-mkdir [name of directory]
+- mkdir [name of directory]
-cd into the directory install node modules - [npm init] install production dependencies [npm i axios express] install dev dependencies [npm i --save-dev nodemon dotenv]
+- cd into the directory install node modules - [npm init]

-## Scaffolding
+- install production dependencies [npm i axios express]
+- install dev dependencies [npm i --save-dev nodemon dotenv]

+## Version control - GitHub

+- create a git repo
+- link files to origin
+- add and commit initial files